A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Methodology

 \subsubsection{Participant recruitment and piloting}

 We reached out to OSS project maintainers who have validated vulnerabilities using the \code{huntr} bug bounty platform from July 2021 to January 2024, covering 612 GitHub projects, and had publicly available contact information in their GitHub security policy or the owning GitHub account.
 We also expanded our recruitment to include OSS projects that have used third-party delegated bounty programs, such as Bountysource~\cite{bountysource}, which was a crowdsourcing website for open-source bounties, and OSS projects that have used bug bounty programs generally, such as HackerOne~\cite{hackerone}, which also offers a version of their popular HackerOne Bounty program for free to eligible open-source projects; thus, resulting in an additional 509 OSS projects covered.
 We allowed participants to submit responses during and after conducting interviews in hopes of receiving more responses.
+Further, roughly 20\% of Likert survey recruited participants are from the Listing survey, so a majority of the Likert survey participants are likely new participants, thereby minimizing the effect of bias for the Likert survey study.

 Before survey deployment, we asked personal connections in our department who maintain an OSS project to review the definitions in our study to gauge their understanding of the 40 characteristics identified from the listing survey study described in Section \ref{sec:lss}.
 We made wording updates and added an example when a definition was unclear to ensure survey respondents could accurately understand the intended meaning of each characteristic.